nst-guide/schema/README.md

 }
 ```

+## Tests

+Test data is defined in `tests/{schema}/*.json`, where `schema` is the name of
+the schema the data is to be tested against.

+`tests/test_schemas.js` is the JS test script, using Ajv, and
+`tests/test_schemas.py` is the Python test script, using the `jsonschema`
+package.
+You can run the JS tests with `yarn test` and the Python tests with
+`pytest`.

 ## To Do

 - How to name tables so that they're easiest to download for offline usage in Parse.
 I think Parse generally downloads an entire table.
 Should all tables be prefixed by `PCT_`?